- The Eighth Day of Assembly

 The process of our perfection, therefore, starts with our being cleansed from sin (Pesach) and culminates in the gift of the Father who at present is in the process of replacing our sin with His Righteousness by the Indwelling power and Presence of His omnipresent (can be at one place and every place at the same time) Spirit of Holiness.
-Seh HaElohim (the Lamb of the Almighty One) became sin on the accursed tree so that we might become the Righteousness of Adonai through the Messiah Yeshua.
+Seh HaElohim (the Lamb of God) became sin on the accursed tree so that we might become the Righteousness of HaShem through the Messiah Yeshua.
 Regarding this Personified Gift of Righteousness, the Gift of the Indwelling Presence of the Holy Spirit.
 Eight points regarding the prophet Mosheh and his witness regarding the Messiah:

 Point #2.
 Moses’ Torah is a witness to our sins (not our righteousness).

 Point #3.
 Mose gave us the Law to bring humility before Adonai into our lives (not for us to be puffed up with pride).